debops/debops/docs/ansible/roles/docker_service/getting-started.rst

 ----------------------------

-For backward compatibility, the role automatically creates host directories for bind-mount sources listed in a service's ``volumes`` parameter.
-This is convenient for simple cases, but it is an *inference* -- the role has no way to know whether a given ``volumes`` entry is meant to be a directory or a file, so it always creates a directory.
-This works until a bind mount's source is legitimately a file or socket (e.g. ``/etc/localtime``, a UNIX socket), or a service needs specific ownership/permissions on the host directory that ``volumes`` cannot express.
+For backward compatibility, the role automatically creates host directories for bind-mount sources listed in a service's ``volumes`` parameter when the source path is missing.
+Existing non-directory sources (files, UNIX sockets such as ``/etc/localtime``) are detected with ``ansible.builtin.stat`` and skipped.
+The inference still cannot tell a *missing* file from a missing directory, so a bind-mount source that does not exist yet is created as a directory.
+Set ``create_volume_dirs: false`` (and declare the parent via ``data_dirs``) when that source should be a file created later by the application, or when a service needs specific ownership/permissions on the host directory that ``volumes`` cannot express.

 Prefer declaring host directories explicitly with ``data_dirs`` instead: